 - 1. Submit pre-entrance health examination and immunizations to Radiologic Science Program Office. - 2.
 Submit results of a yearly PPD to the Radiologic Science Program Office.
 Students who have received a BCG/SSI vaccination or have had a positive PPD will be required to have a chest x-ray every two years or physician clearance prior to clinical experience. - 3.
 Maintain current CPR for Health Care Providers and submit documentation to the Radiologic Science Program Office prior to beginning clinical education assignments and thereafter as required.
 [In any healthcare assignment, it is imperative that healthcare providers, at all levels, be proficient in basic life-saving techniques; therefore, Radiologic Science students are required to maintain continuous certification in cardiopulmonary resuscitation (CPR) for healthcare providers throughout their enrollment.] - 4.
 Complete criminal background, social security, child abuse checks, and drug/alcohol screening through Castlebranch prior to beginning clinical education assignments and thereafter as required. - 5.
 Complete a physical examination and submit the Report of Health Evaluation to the University's Health Services Office prior to beginning clinical education assignments.
-The following should be included with the physical examination (subject to change per clinical site requirements): - a.
+The following should be included with the physical examination: - a.
 Documentation of two MMR immunizations or titers for measles (rubeola) and German measles (rubella). - b.
 Documentation of having had chicken pox, varicella vaccine, or titer for chickenpox. - c.
-Documentation of having, at minimum, the initial complete COVID-19 vaccination (1-step or 2-step accepted). - d.
-Documentation of maintenance of a tetanus immunization every 10 years.
+Documentation of maintenance of a tetanus immunization every 10 years. - d.
+Documentation of Hepatitis immunizations or signed waiver. - e.
+Document annual negative tuberculosis test, or if positive tuberculosis test in the past, a chest x-ray is required every two years.

-- e.
-Documentation of Hepatitis immunizations or signed waiver. - f.
-Document annual negative tuberculosis test, or if positive tuberculosis test in the past, a chest x-ray is required every two years. - g.
+- f.
 An annual flu vaccination is required by all clinical sites.
-Students must provide documentation to the Clinical Director by the date posted in course syllabi. - h.
-Submit documentation of personal health care insurance to the Radiologic Science Program Office prior to beginning clinical education assignments and thereafter as required. - i.
+Students must provide documentation to the Clinical Director by the date posted in course syllabi. - a.
+Submit documentation of personal health care insurance to the Radiologic Science Program Office prior to beginning clinical education assignments and thereafter as required. - h.
 Other university/program health compliance may be required as necessary.
 Any additional requirements will be communicated to students by faculty/administration.